Download the Mirvish App

 PARKING LOT HOURS: Hours of operation subject to change

-Parking attendant on duty for all shows.
+Parking attendant on duty during office hours.

 Note: It is possible for the demand for parking to exceed our capacity.
 Accessible spaces are not available for advance reservation.